Cuvier's beaked whale: Description

 The body of Cuvier's beaked whale is robust and cigar-shaped, similar to those of other beaked whales, and can be difficult to distinguish from many of the mesoplodont whales at sea.

 Males and females tend to be similar in size.

 The body of adult males is typically a dark gray, with their head being distinctly lighter, or even white.
 This light coloration extends along the posterior.
 Females vary in color from dark gray to a reddish-brown.
 The skin lightens on female's head to a lesser extent than in males, and does not extend along the posterior.

-Sex determination in Cuvier’s beaked whales can be on the basis of genetics, observation of the genital area, the presence or absence of erupted teeth in adults, or presence of a calf.
-Pigmentation patterns can also give indications of gender.
+Sex determination in Cuvier's beaked whales can be on the basis of genetics, observation of the genital area, the presence or absence of erupted teeth in adults, or presence of a calf.
+Pigmentation patterns can also give indications of sex.
 Adult males show a contrasted uniform white cape which usually extends to the dorsal fin zone.
 Individual coloration in adult males varies from dark to almost white.
 However, more than a third of adult females show "sharp" pigmentation patterns similar to adult males.
 Therefore males and females of this pattern cannot be distinguished using pigmentation pattern alone.
-The majority of adult females show a “soft” cluster of pigmentation features characterized by a brownish coloration and a shorter contrasting white cape.
+The majority of adult females show a "soft" cluster of pigmentation features characterized by a brownish coloration and a shorter contrasting white cape.
 However, similar patterns have been observed in subadult animals of both sexes, so a "soft" pigmentation pattern alone is insufficient evidence to conclude that an animal is female.

 Cuvier's beaked whales at birth have a weight about 250-300 kg and a length of 2-3 m.
 Calves are black or dark blue with a white belly.
 Females reach maturity at an average length of 19–22 ft and males at 19–23 ft, weighing about 2 to 3.5 tons.

 Cuvier's beaked whale is an odontocete — or toothed whale.
 Erupted teeth are only present in the adult males.
 Males also develop two tusks in the right and left corners of their lower jaw.
 The tusks are possibly used for dueling between the males, though it has not been observed, but may also be used for fighting off threats such as orcas.
 Adults have many scars along their sides which can be used to identify individuals.
 The scars are thought, by researchers, to be from battles with males, predators, fights with squid, or cookiecutter sharks, which may score them or punch holes directly in their sides.
 The frequency of scarring is higher in males than in females, and tends to increase with age.